+'''

-''' $gdb example core HP gdb Copyright 1986 - 2001 Free Software Foundation, Inc. Hewlett-Packard Wildebeest )Wildebeest is free software, covered by the GNU General Public License, and you are welcome to change it and/or distribute copies of it under certain conditions.
+$gdb example core

+HP gdb Copyright 1986 - 2001 Free Software Foundation, Inc.

+Hewlett-Packard Wildebeest )Wildebeest is free software, covered

+by the GNU General Public License, and you are welcome to change it

+and/or distribute copies of it under certain conditions.

 Type "show copying" to see the conditions.
+There is

-There is absolutely no warranty for Wildebeest.
+absolutely no warranty for Wildebeest.

 Type "show warranty" for details.

-.. (no debugging symbols found)...
+..(no debugging symbols found)...

 Core was generated by 'example'.

-Program terminated with signal 6, Aborted. warning: The shared libraries were not privately mapped; setting a breakpoint in a shared library will not work until you rerun the program. (no debugging symbols found)... (no debugging symbols found)... (no debugging symbols found)...#0 0xc01082b8 in kill () from /usr/lib/libc.2 '''
+Program terminated with signal 6, Aborted.

+warning: The shared libraries were not privately mapped; setting a

+'''

-2. View the backtrace information to analyze the flow of routines in the program that resulted in a program abort.
-The following backtrace information of the core file illustrates that function abort () invoked the abort library call in libc to kill the process:
+- (no debugging symbols found)...#0 0xc01082b8 in kill () from /usr/lib/libc.2 - 2.
+View the backtrace information to analyze the flow of routines in the program that resulted in a program abort.
+The following backtrace information of the core file illustrates that function_abort() invoked the abort library call in libc to kill the process: